RickyDeFazio/countdown-timer/README.md

 # countdown-timer

+A countdown timer to showcase the days, hours, minutes, and seconds until the desired part of your timeline arrives.

+Created for fun, and to begin experimenting with the Vue.js framework.

 ### TODO:

 - [x] Utilize local storage so that countdown can persist for users beyond a single session